Chris Singleton (musician): Lady Gasoline

 Chris Singleton's second album, Lady Gasoline, was released on 28 June 2010 through IRL, an independent label whose other artists include Damien Dempsey, The Wonder Stuff and Sharon Shannon.
 Featuring a more overtly pop sound than Twisted City, and drawing on a wider range of influences (the Lady Gasoline press release cited a diverse range of influences including Lou Reed, eighties electropop, glam rock and The Stone Roses), reviews were generally positive.
 Music Week described it as "packed full of musical depth and surefire radio hits", Q magazine praised its eclecticism and Ireland's Sunday Business Post gave it a four star review, praising it for having "yearning lyrics, poetic metaphors and an agreeable dose of spite".
 A dissenting voice came from The Irish Times Lauren Murphy, who felt the album amounted to "pedestrian pop" and described Singleton's battle with hyperacusis as an "angle".
 The record was produced by Chris Singleton and like Twisted City was mastered at Abbey Road, but this time by Steve Rooke, the engineer responsible for the 2009 Beatles remasters.

 Unusual gigs

 To promote Twisted City, and because of the association the album has with London transport, Singleton has done a number of strange gigs: he launched the Twisted City album on the London Underground, and subsequently performed in several strange locations, including a taxi, tube, bus and boat.
 Another series of strange gigs, his Monopoly Tour, based on the locations on the famous board game, took place in September 2007 to promote his double A-side single, "Pieces / Gimme Something".
 Chris Singleton is also known for his gigs where he performs live on his own online using the Internet streaming service uStream.

 Five Grand Stereo

 In January 2014 Singleton announced a new band project, Five Grand Stereo, composed of several members of his previous backing band The Distractions and two new members, Jane Fraser (vocals) and Michael Kirkland (keyboards and saxophone).
+The band released their debut album, 'Sex and Money' in 2018.